paveljurca/notes/utery.md

 ,

+a hraje
-a čas
+zbývá čas
 nad stromy
 je mi —
+sorry

 ,